Time of event

 By invitation only

-Organisation for Economic Co-operation and Development (OECD), Asia Disaster Preparedness Center (ADPC)Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.
+Organisation for Economic Co-operation and Development (OECD) and Asia Disaster Preparedness Center (ADPC)Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.